Codes and standards in ventilation

 The building design is climate dependent

-As climate conditions change, existing housing built to a previous standard may experience serious indoor air problems, because either the building envelope or provisions for ventilation, or both, may prove to be inadequate.
+As climate conditions change, existing housing built to a previous standard may experience serious indoor air problems because either the building envelope or provisions for ventilation, or both, may prove inadequate.

-Thus, adapting to continuous change may require new and more “forward looking” framework, and an investment in increased envelope protection and greater adaptability of systems (e.g. balanced ventilation systems tend to be more adaptable, but also cost more).
+Thus, adapting to continuous change may require a new and more 'forward-looking' framework and investment in increased envelope protection and greater adaptability of systems (e.g. balanced ventilation systems tend to be more adaptable but also cost more).

 Focus on balancing energy and indoor air quality